AlMuhannaMH/project-3-prompt/README.md

 Product) ahead of schedule, you can decide which remaining goals to focus on for the remainder of your time.

-**You will be working as a team or individual for this project**, everyone must contribute if on a team.
+**You will be working as a team for this project**, everyone must contribute on a team.
 If 1 person does not contribute or 1 person does all the work then the entire team will fail the project requirements.
-If you pair program then please include the other persons github name in the commit.
+If you pair program then please include the other persons GitHub name in the commit.

 ## What You've Learned